 Do you have a double chin, turkey neck or jaw structure that you find unappealing?
 If so, even diet and exercise cannot alter your chin line.
-Aesthetic chin surgery in El Paso, TX may help to enhance the ergonomic appearance of your facial profile, as well as helping to strengthen your jaw.
+Aesthetic chin surgery may help to enhance the ergonomic appearance of your facial profile, as well as helping to strengthen your jaw.
 Sometimes DNA is the culprit and you may have inherited a neck and jaw that is less pronounced, making it more susceptible to sagging or loss of elasticity as you get older.

 Am I a Candidate for Chin Surgery?